 - Classroom engagement (10% of final grade) The class format consists of mini-lectures, discussion and an ongoing role-play exercise.
 You will be expected not only to be present at all the class meetings, but to be prepared to discuss the assigned reading (see “Good Discussion Practices: A Guide” on BB).
 Any classes missed without a Dean’s excuse is considered an unexcused absence.
 If you must miss class for any reason, please let me know.
 Frequent absences (more than 2), tardiness and flagrant inattention during class will affect your grade.

-- “Lives and Voices” historical biography (20% of final grade) Each student will develop a social profile of an historical figure, and will submit regular entries using the voice of that figure.
+- “Lives and Voices” historical biography (15% of final grade) Each student will develop a social profile of an historical figure, and will submit regular entries using the voice of that figure.
 These BlackBoard, journal posts consist of eight, short entries (300-500 words each).
 Each entry will draw directly on primary sources from the class reading and refer to specific events and ideas referenced in our course.
-You must complete EIGHT entries: Entries assigned on 1/24, 2/5, 2/26, and 4/18 are required, all other entries (designated “optional”) may be chosen from the syllabus.
-I encourage you do as many as possible.
-Only the highest four grades that are “optional” along with the four required entries will be counted.
+You must complete EIGHT entries TOTAL.
+Each entry is time-specific, and must be completed by the Friday of the week it is assigned.
+No late entries will be accepted.
+Entries assigned on 1/24, 1/31, 2/7, and 4/10 are required.
+Choose four other entries designated “optional” on the syllabus.

 From the coursework listed above, you can see that your final grade will be based on a number of different assignments.
-Each one evaluates your thinking and learning within specific learning outcomes stated in the assignment’s guidelines that I will provide.
+Each one evaluates your twork within specific outcomes stated in the assignment’s guidelines that I will provide.
 Every assignment will also include a grading rubric.

 More important than simply conveying the correct information back to me is for you to demonstrate your independent and critical thinking, particularly in how you select and weigh evidence, how you organize your ideas to communicate clearly and effectively, and how you pose questions and pursue knowledge in written and oral work.